Shambhala Board of Directors

-The Interim Board is a group of eight Shambhala students selected by the Shambhala Transition Task Force to serve for a for a period of 12 months, starting on October 17, 2018.
-The Interim Board holds the legal and fiduciary responsibilities to govern Shambhala USA and Shambhala Canada and to work closely with the governing body of Shambhala Europe.
-The Sakyong has pledged to support the Interim Board and has waived his right to suspend or appoint directors to the board during the twelve months of our term.
+The Board holds the legal and fiduciary responsibilities to govern Shambhala USA and Shambhala Canada and to work closely with the governing body of Shambhala Europe.
+The Sakyong has pledged to support the Board and has waived his right to suspend or appoint directors to the board until October 17, 2021.

-The primary focus of the Shambhala Interim Board is on the financial health of Shambhala, responsible management of Shambhala resources and the ongoing care of our community.
-The Interim Board will work closely with the Process Team, a group created by the Transition Task force to work on Shambhala community, healing, culture, governance, and learning.
+The primary focus of the Shambhala Board is on the financial health of Shambhala, responsible management of Shambhala resources and the ongoing care of our community.
+The Board works closely with the Process Team, a group created by the Transition Task force to work on Shambhala community, healing, culture, governance, and learning.

 We are humbled and honored to help Shambhala in this period of transition.

 This website will be maintained as an ongoing community resource for information, updates and support.

 Scope of Work